Blotch3D/Blotch3D/README.md

     relative to each other.

-2. The "origin" of a coordinate system is the point we define as the "starting point" for defining other points.
-For example, another point might be defined as being 3 to the right and 5 up from the origin, notated by (3,5).
+2. The "origin" of a coordinate system is the point we define as the "starting point" or "zero point" for defining other points.
+    Specifically, another point might be defined as being 3 to the right and 5 up from the origin, notated by (3,5).
+The origin is, by definition, at point (0,0).

 3. Often, we use the words "point" and "vertex" (plural "vertices") interchangeably.
 But more specifically a "vertex" is a point in the coordinate system that is used for something.
 For example, it may be the corner of a model.

-A point on a plane can be described with a horizontal distance from the origin (the point's "X" value) and a vertical distance from the origin (the point's "Y" value), notated by (X,Y).

-For example, our model might have one vertex 4 to the right and 1 up from the origin, notated by (4,1), and another vertex 3 to the right and 3 up from the origin, notated by (3,3).
-(This is a very simple model comprised of only two vertices.)
+Let's imagine a model that has one vertex 4 to the right and 1 up from the origin, notated by (4,1), and another vertex 3 to the right and 3 up from the origin, notated by (3,3).
+(This is a very simple model comprised of only two vertices!)

-You can move the model by moving each of those vertices by some amount without regard to how far they currently are from the origin.
+You can move the model by moving each of those vertices by the same amount, and without regard to how each currently is from the origin.
 To do that, just add an offset vector to each vertex.
-For example, we could add the vector (2,1) to each of those original vertices, which would result in final vertices of (6,2) and (5,4).
+For example, we could add the vector (2,1) to each of those original vertices, which would result in final model vertices of (6,2) and (5,4).
 In that case we have *translated* (moved) the model.

-Matrices support translation, but first let's talk about moving a vertex *relative to its current position from the origin,* because that's what gives matrices the power to shear, rotate, and scale a model.
+Matrices support translation, but first let's talk about moving a vertex *relative to its current position from the origin,* because that's what gives matrices the power to shear, rotate, and scale a model around the origin.
 This is because those operations affect each vertex differently depending on its relationship to the origin.

 If we want to change the X of each vertex from its current horizontal distance from the origin by a factor of 2, we can multiply the X of each